Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Related Work

-\parag{Fingerprinting} \citet{muller2014retrieval} introduced a technique based on fingerprinting.
+M\"uller et al.~\cite{muller2014retrieval} introduced a technique based on fingerprinting.
 The general idea is as follows.
-All keys are first hashed in $[n]$ using a random hash function and collisions are recorded using a bitmap $B_0$ of size $n_0=n$.
+All keys are first hashed in $[n]$ using a random hash function, then collisions are recorded using a bitmap $B_0$ of size $n_0=n$.
 In particular, keys that do not collide have their position in the bitmap marked with a \bit{1}; all positions involved in a collision are marked with a \bit{0} instead.
 If $n_1 > 0$ collisions are produced, then the same process is repeated recursively for the $n_1$ colliding keys using a bitmap $B_1$ of size $n_1$.
 All bitmaps, called ``levels'', are then concatenated together in a bitmap $B$.
 The lookup algorithm keeps hashing the key level by level until a \bit{1} is hit, say in position $p$ of $B$.
-A constant-time ranking data structure~\cite{jacobson1989space,navarro2016compact} is used to count the number of \bit{1}s in $B[0..p]$ to ensure that the returned value is in $[n]$.
+A constant-time ranking data structure~\cite{jacobson1989space} is used to count the number of \bit{1}s in $B[0..p]$ to ensure that the returned value is in $[n]$.
 On average, only $1.56$ levels are accessed in the most succinct setting~\cite{muller2014retrieval}, which takes 3 {\bpk}.

-\citet{limasset2017fast} provided an implementation of this approach, named BBHash, that is very fast in construction and scales to very large key sets using multiple threads.
+Limasset et al.~\cite{limasset2017fast} provided an implementation of this approach, named BBHash, that is very fast in construction and scales to very large key sets using multi-threading and external-memory processing.
 Furthermore, no auxiliary data structures are needed during construction except the levels themselves, meaning that the space consumed in the process is essentially that of the final MPHF.
-Thus, the approach is also suitable for construction in external memory.

-A parameter $\gamma \geq 1$ is introduced to speedup construction and lookup time, so that bitmap $B_i$ on level $i$ is $\gamma n_i$ bits large.
+The authors also introduced a parameter $\gamma \geq 1$ to speedup construction and lookup time by using bitmaps that are $\gamma$ times bigger at any level.
 This clearly reduces collisions and, thus, the average number of levels accessed per lookup.
 However, the larger $\gamma$, the higher the space consumption.

-\parag{Recursive Splitting} Very recently, \citet{esposito2020recsplit} proposed a new technique, named RecSplit, for building very succinct functions.
-RecSplit is the most compact data structure up to date, achieving 1.80 {\bpk} on large key sets.
-Also, the construction runs in expected linear time and provides fast lookup time in expected constant time.